TheTexta/obsidian-main/Psychology/Psych 101/Mean.md

+#statistics
-The most average number in a dataset
+Mean::The most average number in a dataset.
+A measure of center